 Site map :

 I conducted my PhD in the MRG between 1995 and 1999 as supervised by Ilkka Hanski.
 I then shared my post doc period between Helsinki and Alberta, Canada , where I worked in the group of Jens Roland.
-Since 2003, I am back in the MRG, and currently serve as an Academy Research Fellow.
-As of April 2009, I have been appointed for a university lectureship in agroecology - a position to which I will move in August 2010.
+In 2003 I returned to the MRG, and currently serve as an Academy Research Fellow.
+Since 2010, I have served as an university lecturer in agroecology.

 My research focuses on spatial interactions in ecological systems, in particular among herbivorous insects on oak, among dung beetles and among insects of the high Arctic.
 During the last few years, I have been especially interested in how the relative role of bottom-up and top-down forces vary in space, and in how spatial context may affect the local interplay between herbivores and plants.
 While much of classical herbivore-plant ecology has been focusing on the role of local host plant quality as a determinant of herbivore densities, my colleagues and I have been able to partition spatiotemporal variation in host plant quality into different hierarchical levels, to show that variation among host plant individuals is frequently secondary to variation at other levels, and to ascribe regional patterns in herbivore distribution and abundance to spatial population processes beyond the previous top-bottom paradigm.
 In addition to showing effects on ecological population dynamics, we have also demonstrated how spatial context affects microevolutionary processes such as local adaptation.
 Overall, I believe that these insights pave the way for a novel, more dynamic view on trophic interactions in spatially structured landscapes.
 They also help identify how and why human modification of the landscape may affect interactions among species.